 ATP 934 is located in the Cooper Creek catchment area.
-The Cooper Creek and its braided channels run down the western boundary of the tenure (Figure 7).
+The Cooper Creek and its braided channels run down the western boundary of the tenure (Figure 5).
 The drainage system is dominated by the Cooper Creek Basin draining towards Lake Eyre.
 During periods of high rainfall, the flat topography and drainage channel system becomes a largely flooded plain with water flow concentrating where Cooper Creek crosses the QLD-SA border.

-The Cooper Creek system catchment covers an area of approximately 300,000 km.
-Generally, Cooper Creek streamflow is confined to the main channels, but every 3-4 years, flows are sufficient to inundate parts of the Cooper Creek contracts to a series of waterholes.
-Very large Cooper Creek flood events with the potential to inundate the broader Channel Country region, and flow water into the lower Cooper Creek in South Australia, occur on average once every 10 years, reaching Lake Eyre North in an estimated 1 in every 20 years
+The Cooper Creek system catchment covers an area of approximately 300,000 km2.
+Generally, Cooper Creek streamflow is confined to the main channels, but every 3-4 years, flows are sufficient to inundate parts of the Cooper floodplain via a network of tributary channels.
+During extended periods of no flow, the Cooper Creek contracts to a series of waterholes.
+Very large Cooper Creek flood events with the potential to inundate the broader Channel Country region, and flow water into the lower Cooper Creek in South Australia, occur on average once every 10 years, reaching Lake Eyre North in an estimated 1 in every 20 years.